This course is under review for 2021. Course registration will open to accepted students once courses are confirmed.

 The main objective of this course is to examine how economic concepts impact people's day to day lives.
 Students develop a basic understanding of how people need to make choices due to the existence of limited resources along with unlimited wants.
-Topics include credit markets, inflation, interest rates, insurance, and business cycle.
+Topics include credit markets, inflation, interest rates, insurance, and business cycles.
 Assignments will be designed to apply the economic principals of supply and demand as well as the role of prices.

 Prerequisites: There are no prerequisites for this course.
 This class is open for students from ninth to twelfth grade.

 Brown’s Pre-College Program in the liberal arts and sciences, offering over 200 non-credit courses, one- to four-weeks long, taught on Brown’s campus.
-For students completing grades 9-12 by June 2019.Visit Program Page Learn How to Apply
+For students completing grades 9-12 by June 2021.Visit Program Page Information Sessions Learn How to Apply